EimanFarooq/Kids-Carpooling-System/README.md

 Interesting Technical Challenges That We Might Face

+> Parallel offers working at the same time

 > Multiple drivers trying to book the same ride simultaneously.

 > Matching multiple of offers with drivers efficiently.

 > Some drivers receive too many offers, others too few.

 > Expired offers consuming memory.